jakwings/Kaj-Markup-Language/README.md

 Kaj is similar to reStructuredText (reST).

-The Kaj to HTML5 converter is almost ready now, but I won't put it here.
+The Kaj to HTML5 converter (written in JavaScript) is almost ready now, but I won't put it here.
 Just wait.

     - [X] Basic markups (inline/block level)
     - [X] Extensible "role"s